rafamrslima/100days-codeup/log.md

 ### Day 35/100
 Today I did a review about blockchain basics, EVM and solidity development.
 I also studied some content about the essential algorithms that need to be mastered in order to solve leetcode problems more efficiently.

+### Day 36/100
+Today I did a refactoring in the crypto-fetcher project, creating helpers in different folders in order to separate responsibilities and make the code cleaner.